-- Ask the person and a family member or friend questions about overall health, past medical problems, ability to carry out daily activities, and changes in behavior and personality
+- Ask the person and a family member or friend questions about overall health, use of prescription and over-the-counter medicines, diet, past medical problems, ability to carry out daily activities, and changes in behavior and personality.

-- Conduct tests of memory, problem solving, attention, counting, and language
+- Conduct tests of memory, problem solving, attention, counting, and language.

-- Carry out standard medical tests, such as blood and urine tests, to identify other possible causes of the problem
+- Order blood, urine, and other standard medical tests to help identify other possible causes of the problem.

-- Perform brain scans, such as computed tomography (CT), magnetic resonance imaging (MRI), or positron emission tomography (PET), to rule out other possible causes for symptoms.
+- Perform brain scans, such as CT, MRI, or PET (positron emission tomography), to support an Alzheimer’s diagnosis or to rule out other possible causes for symptoms.

 These tests may be repeated to give doctors information about how the person’s memory and other cognitive functions are changing over time.

-In addition, an early diagnosis gives people greater opportunities to participate in clinical trials that are testing possible new treatments for Alzheimer’s disease or other research studies.
+In addition, an early diagnosis provides people with more opportunities to participate in clinical trials or studies testing possible new treatments for Alzheimer’s.

 Becoming well-informed about the disease is one important long-term strategy.
 Programs that teach families about the various stages of Alzheimer’s and about ways to deal with difficult behaviors and other caregiving challenges can help.

 Some caregivers have found that joining a support group is a critical lifeline.
-These support groups allow caregivers to find respite, express concerns, share experiences, get tips, and receive emotional comfort.
+These support groups enable caregivers to find respite, express concerns, share experiences, get tips, and receive emotional comfort.
 Many organizations sponsor in-person and online support groups, including groups for people with early-stage Alzheimer’s and their families.